-I have to say Alec Ash and Tom Pellman’s recent collection of expat writings on China, While We’re Here (Earnshaw Books, 2015), has a catchy cover.
-It shows a street in what appears to be the popular Nanluoguxiang neighborhood of Beijing, a favored spot for the bohemian set along with hordes of tourists.
+I have to say Alec Ash and Tom Pellman’s recent collection of expat writings on China, While We’re Here: China Stories from a Writers’ Colony (Earnshaw Books, 2015), has a catchy cover.
+It shows a street in what appears to be the popular Nanluoguxiang neighborhood of Beijing, a favored spot for the bohemian set, along with hordes of local tourists.
 A foreigner with a clown’s face looks a bit out of place as he stands in the street holding a bunch of balloons.
 The clown image conveys the irony that we foreigners cannot but avoid being buffoons in China no matter how cool and hip we think we are.
 We might as well accept our hapless role as objects of amusement and have a laugh at our own expense.
 But then I considered it from another angle.
 Is this merely the proverbial sad clown’s self-mockery?
 Or is there an implicit taunt or tease lurking in that face?
 Is the clown’s gaze an appeal, or a challenge?
 The title too carries a double meaning.
 Is it: we’ll be out of your way soon, but while we’re here please don’t be too hard on us; you will miss us bumbling foreigners.
 Or is it: we’ll be out of your way soon, but while we’re here we plan to cause some trouble.
 Treat us like clowns at your peril.

 Now, after finishing the book, I am clearer on what the consensus is.
 Foreigners have no business causing trouble in China, and increasingly it seems, no business in China at all, what with the latest government campaign warning local girls against dating foreign imposter boyfriends who are likely spies.
 More specifically, there are numerous constraints in place for us expat writers.
 We have no business writing about the country except in the most favorable of terms.
 This is not just due to predictable norms and expectations—the decency and respect due to the host country—nor to domestic censorship laws permitting what may or may not be put into print.
 There is a great deal of self-censorship operating on our side as well, arising from what we Westerners believe is now acceptable to be written about on anything, China or otherwise.